 Sunscreens with gel formulations, like the Canmake Mermaid Skin Gel UV, are excellent alternatives for acne-prone skin types, however.
 "Gel-based sunscreens make the skin less sticky, so they're even more sweatproof.
 And, they don't leave a white cast that people complain of, especially those with darker skin tones," said Dr Kakar.
 With humidity high even in winter time, and sweating common, she adds that water resistance is a worthwhile feature to have in sunscreens.

-Try one out for yourself, at a discount, and see if it lives up to the hype.
+Try one out for yourself, and see if it lives up to the hype.
 We took down Japan's top-ranking sunscreens from Amazon, where you can shop with a Prime membership to get free, fast delivery.

 1. Best Overall: Anessa Shiseido Perfect UV Sunscreen Skincare Milk (SPF 50+, PA++++)

 If we were to credit the booming popularity of Japanese sunscreens to a single brand, it'd be the Anessa by Shiseido range.
 Variations like the Perfect UV Sunscreen Skincare Milk shot the sunscreen to the international stage, where its hybrid formula and lightweight moisturising texture instantly won hearts.
 Offering SPF50+ with PA++++, the sunscreen leverages the benefits of 50 per cent skincare ingredients, such as tormentil root extract, sodium acetyl hyaluronate, green tea extract, glycerin and water-soluble collagen.
 It's also the only Anessa sunscreen with the highest water resistance, making it perfect for sports and leisure activities.
 Oily skin types can also opt for the same sunscreen in gel formula.

 2. Best with Make-up: Biore UV Aqua Rich Watery Essence (SPF50+, PA++++)